What Do I Do If My Dog Eats a Cricket?

-Prey drive in dogs is a natural, instinctive behavior regardless if your pooch is chasing deer, rabbits, birds, cars or bugs.
+In dogs, prey drive is a natural, instinctive behavior regardless if your pooch is chasing deer, rabbits, birds, cars or bugs.
 In nature, this instinct is there so to ensure dogs are good hunters.
-And in nature, no dog wouldn't turn down a bug if they were really hungry.
-The predatory sequence after all, encompasses searching, stalking, chasing, catching, biting, killing and eating.
-So it's quite tempting for Rover to stalk, chase, bite, kill and then eat the bug if it's tasty.
+And, in nature, no dog would turn down a bug if they were really hungry.
+After all, the predatory sequence encompasses searching, stalking, chasing, catching, biting, killing, and eating.
+So, it's quite tempting for Rover to stalk, chase, bite, kill and then eat the bug if it's tasty.
 Crickets are extra fun to chase because they hop in an unpredictable manner.
-They must be somewhat tasty too as some dogs seem to enjoy chewing on these crunchy critters.
-But are crickets completely safe to eat? or should you prevent your dog to from eating them?
-Vote your thoughts in the Poll below and then read on to discover the answer.
+They must be somewhat tasty.
+In fact, some dogs seem to enjoy chewing on these crunchy critters.
+But are crickets completely safe to eat?
+Or, should you prevent your dog from eating them?
+Vote in the poll below and then read on to discover the answer.

 So Are Crickets Safe for Dogs to Eat?

 Crickets encompass more than 900 species, but most have in common the fact that are mostly nocturnal, have long antenna, jump by using their hind legs and make a distinct, chirping sound.
 Crickets are often confused with grasshoppers which are a different species but are close cousins.
 A good way to differentiate the two is by looking at the antenna.
 The cricket has long antennas and the grasshopper has short antennas.
 Also, grasshoppers are diurnal (active during the day), whereas crickets are nocturnal (active during the night).
 So if you caught Rover playing with a hopping bug in the evening, most likely it was a cricket.